ShunyiZhao/SoftWareEandGroupProject/README.md

 ## <span id="Intro">Introduction

-## <span id="LinkToPart1">System Design</ span>
+## <span id="LinkToPart1">System Design

 At the beginning of this term, We want to design a game like Fruit Ninja.
-It will be an interesting
+It will be an interesting game, and the processing prototype is in the folder with path ./example/example_1

 The struct of our project is shown as below *fig.1*: